Boots Charitable Trust

 Applying for help

-Applications for funding will open to projects supporting communities in Nottinghamshire on Friday 21 November 2025, via our portal
+Applications for funding will open to projects supporting communities in Nottinghamshire on Friday 20 February 2026, via our portal.

 If planning for future applications, or re-visiting an application you’ve previously made, please see the below guidance: